The rise of the traveling dental hygienist

 The idea of a traveling healthcare professional isn’t a new one.
 Nurses have been traveling for a long time.
 According to the Oregon Health & Science University’s article on frontier medicine, doctors on the American frontier traveled by necessity.
 Of course, the dental hygiene profession works a bit differently.
 Today’s traveling RDH and traveling dentist aren’t the same as the rural doctors of the nineteenth century.

-But the basic idea is the same: Traveling dental hygienists go where they are needed.
+But the basic idea is the same: Traveling dental hygienists go where they are needed and they make a decent salary too.

 Why they do it